Intended for all BA and BSc students registered for the minor Responsible Innovation.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-For substantive questions, contact the coordinator of the minor Lotte Pet
+For practical questions, contact the minor coordinator Lotte Pet